 Argentina has rejected an international arbitration decision which awards Chile three islands off Tierra del Fuego.

-Argentina has rejected an international arbitration decision which awards Chile three islands off Tierra del Fuego.
+Background: Argentina has rejected an international arbitration decision which awards Chile three islands off Tierra del Fuego.
 In Buenos Aires on Wednesday (25 January) Argentinian Foreign Minister Oscar Antonio Montes handed his Government's decision to Chilean Ambassador Senor Rene Rojas, and also informed British Charge d'Affaires Hugh Carless.
 Under a 19th-century treaty the two countries had asked Britain to arbitrate.

 SYNOPSIS: The dispute over the islands of Nueva, Picton and Lennox at the eastern entrance to the Beagle Channel has been going on for years, and both Argentina and Chile had previously said they would accept the tribunal's ruling.